ManjulaJatavath/Vendor-Management-system/README.md

 # Vendor Management System
-This project is a Vendor Management System developed using Django.
+This project is a Vendor Management System developed using Django REST Framework.

 # Setup Instructions
 Follow these steps to set up the project locally:
 Clone the repository to your local machine: git clone <repository_url>
 vendor-management-system-django
-Develop a Vendor Management System using Django and Django REST Framework.
 This system will handle vendor profiles, track purchase orders, and calculate vendor performance metrics

 # Prerequisites